thomaswmorris/avemaria/README.md

 ### Sites

-The site determines the motion of celestial sources as the earth rotates under the telescope, as well as the
+The site determines the motion of celestial sources as the earth rotates under the telescope, as well as the observing conditions.

 ```python
 site_config = {'site' : 'ACT',